Home » Technology » NanoCell vs QLED

 QLED screen structure

-In QLED, quantum dots are placed between the LED backlight and the LCD panel in the film.
+In QLED, quantum dots are placed between the film’s LED backlight and the LCD panel.
 The LED backlight mainly emits blue light.
 The light must first pass through the quantum dots to the viewer.
-The quantum dots themselves function as an additional light source and emit a pure red and green color.
+The quantum dots function as an additional light source and emit a pure red and green color.
 This creates a strong backlight with clear RGB shades illuminating the pixels from behind.
 By the way, the energy for the quantum dots to glow comes from the backlighting radiation.
 QD technology gives QLED TVs a vast HDR color space.

-Now, we have pure RGB colors in the backlight, and all the hues we get from them past the liquid crystal layer have accurate color reproduction and the right saturation.
+Now, we have pure RGB colors in the backlight, and all the hues we get from them past the liquid crystal layer have accurate color reproduction and proper saturation.

 QLED TVs have the same backlighting issues as the NanoCell.

-There is Edge LED side illumination with a low price but big disadvantages for the image.
-With side illumination, the type of matrix, rather than local dimming, plays a much greater role in improving contrast.
+There is Edge LED side illumination, which is low-priced but has significant disadvantages for the image.
+With side illumination, the type of matrix, rather than local dimming, plays a much more substantial role in improving contrast.

-There is a full-screen backlight Direct LED, but without local dimming, there are fewer problems, but the disadvantages are still very noticeable.
-The disadvantages include white plumes and halos around objects on the screen.
+There is a full-screen backlight Direct LED, but without local dimming, there are fewer problems.
+However, the disadvantages are still very noticeable.
+These include white plumes and halos around objects on the screen.

-Well, the best backlighting of LCD screens is a full array of LEDs with local dimming FALD (Full-array local dimming).
+The best backlighting for LCD screens is a full array of LEDs with local dimming, or FALD (Full-array local dimming).

-In recent years, miniLED backlit televisions have appeared, and the problems with the picture from the backlighting have all but disappeared.
+In recent years, miniLED backlit televisions have appeared, and the problems with the picture caused by the backlighting have all but disappeared.
 There are no plumes and halos, especially if the number of zones is more than a thousand, and a few hundred zones show good results.
-And contrast and black levels are much improved.
+Contrast and black levels are much improved.
 Such TVs are called Neo QLED.

 QLED — What’s the Difference Between Nanocell?